From Paris with Love (film): Reception

+Critical response

-The film has received mixed reviews from critics.
-On the review aggregator Rotten Tomatoes, the film holds a rating of 37% with an average score of 4.80/10.
-The site’s critical consensus states, "Though not without its charms—chief among them John Travolta's endearingly over-the-top performance—From Paris with Love is too muddled and disjointed to satisfy."
-Peter Travers of Rolling Stone gave it one star out of four, stating, "From Paris With Love has no vital signs at all, just crushing dull repetition that makes one noisy, violent scene play exactly like the last one."
+The film received mixed reviews from critics.
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 37% based on 158 reviews, with an average rating of 4.8/10.
+The site's critical consensus states, "Though not without its charms—chief among them John Travolta's endearingly over-the-top performance—From Paris with Love is too muddled and disjointed to satisfy."
+On Metacritic it has a score of 42% based on reviews from 32 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+Peter Travers of Rolling Stone gave it one star out of four, stating, "From Paris with Love has no vital signs at all, just crushing dull repetition that makes one noisy, violent scene play exactly like the last one."
 A couple of reviews from SBS and Newshub criticised the film for "ludicrous" plot developments and racism.

 Box office

-The film opened in the US on February 5, 2010 and took $8,158,860 on its opening weekend, ranked number 3 in the charts in 2,722 theaters.
+The film opened in the US on February 5, 2010, and took $8,158,860 on its opening weekend, ranked number 3 in the charts in 2,722 theaters.
 The movie was open in the US until March 11, 2010, a total of 5 weeks.
 Its final US domestic gross was $24,077,427.
-It also took just over $28m internationally for a worldwide total of $52,365,407- just grossing back its $52m budget.
-In July 2010 Parade Magazine listed the film as number 4 on its list of "Biggest Box Office Flops of 2010 (So Far)."
+It also grossed $28,753,524 internationally for a worldwide total of $52,830,951- against its $52 million production budget.
+In July 2010, Parade listed the film as number 4 on its list of "Biggest Box Office Flops of 2010 (So Far)."

-DVD
+Home media

-The movie was released on DVD in the US on June 8, 2010 and sold 624,791 units for a gross of $11,085,323.
-It was the third biggest selling DVD in its opening week, behind Alice in Wonderland and Shutter Island, with 293,011 units sold.
+The movie was released on DVD in the US on June 8, 2010, and sold 624,791 units for a gross of $11,085,323.
+It was the third-biggest selling DVD in its opening week, behind Alice in Wonderland and Shutter Island, with 293,011 units sold.
 The movie was released on DVD and Blu-ray in the UK on August 2, 2010.

 Potential sequel

-In an interview with Celebrity Examiner, Luc Besson commented that he would love to see From Paris With Love turn into a franchise with sequels.
+In an interview with Celebrity Examiner, Luc Besson commented that he would love to see From Paris with Love turn into a franchise with sequels.

-Travolta said in an interview with The Star Ledger: "We could do, ‘From London With Love,’ ‘From Prague With Love.’
+Travolta said in an interview with The Star Ledger: "We could do, 'From London with Love,' 'From Prague with Love.'
 This is one of the only movies that I would enjoy as a franchise.
-I’m not a big sequel person, but this one I would love."
+I'm not a big sequel person, but this one I would love."

-As of April 2022, there has been no further information on the proposed sequel.
+As of June 2025, there has been no further information on the proposed sequel.